 Class A Fires

 Class A fires involve combustible materials such as wood, paper, cloth, rubber, and plastics.
 These materials leave behind ash when they burn.
-Class A extinguishers use water in a fine mist or dry chemical extinguishers like monoammonium phosphate-based agents to cool the flames and reduce the heat.
+Class A extinguishers use hot water in a fine mist or dry chemical extinguishers like monoammonium phosphate-based agents to cool the flames and reduce the heat.

 Class B Fires